llingg/behaviour-benchmarking/README.md

 * Terminal 2: Start the keyboard control on your Duckiebot:
     * `dts duckiebot keyboard_control BOTNAME --base_image duckietown/dt-core:daffy-amd64`
 To start lane_following press 'a' on your keyboard
-* Terminal 3: Open a Docker container ros being preinstalled by running:
+* Terminal 3: Open a Docker container ros being preinstalled by running: !OR record a rosbag directly on your computer if you have the necessary setup installed
     * `dts cli`

     Then within this container record a rosbag that subscribes everything by running: